-Many small businesses are making the switch from traditional PSTN telephones to cloud phone systems — and thanks to the advanced features they offer, it’s not hard to see why.
+Many small businesses are making the switch from traditional PSTN telephones to cloud based phone systems — and thanks to the advanced features they offer, it’s not hard to see why.

 If you’re new to cloud-based VoIP phones, figuring out which features your business needs is confusing, and learning which providers and plans actually offer these features is even more complicated.